Graph $p$-Laplacian eigenpairs as saddle points of a family of spectral energy functions: Introduction

 \section{Introduction}

-The $p$-Laplace operator arises as a natural generalization of the Laplace-Beltrami operator in variational problems involving the $p$-norm of the gradient of an objective function $\|\grad f\|_p$.
+The $p$-Laplace operator arises as a natural generalization of the Laplace-Beltrami operator in variational problems involving the $p$-norm of the gradient of an objective function $f$, $\|\grad f\|_p$.
 Its numerous applications make it one of a deeply studied nonlinear operators both in the continuous and in the discrete settings \cite{Elmoataz1, Elmoataz2, Lind, Bhuler}.
-In this paper we focus our study on the spectrum of the $p$-Laplace operator defined on graphs.
+In this paper we focus our study on the spectrum of the $p$-Laplace operator defined on graphs and in particular to the computation of the $p$-Laplacian eigenpairs.
 The eigenpairs of a $p$-Laplacian are typically defined as the critical points/values of the family of Rayleigh quotients given by

-where different norms at the denominator can be considered \cite{franzina2010existence}.
-The interest for nonlinear eigenpairs is varied and includes data filtering, clustering, and partitioning, with linked applications in the field of optimal transportation problems~\cite{burger2016spectral, bungert2022eigenvalue}.
-For example, within the field of variational filtering methods, in~\cite{burger2016spectral,Bungert3} the authors show that the application of a nonlinear filter to a signal corresponds to computing a denoised signal that is a spectral approximation of the original one.
-Moreover, when using a regularizer of the form $F(x)=\|Ax\|_1$, possibly with additional structural properties of the linear operator $A$, the spectral decomposition corresponds to a linear decomposition of the signal in terms of the nonlinear eigenfunctions of the functional $F(x)$.
+where $f$ is a function defined on the graph nodes and different norms at the denominator can be considered \cite{franzina2010existence}.
+The interest for nonlinear eigenpairs is varied and includes data filtering, clustering, and partitioning, with linked applications in the field of optimal transportation problems~\cite{burger2016spectral, bungert2022eigenvalue, gilboa2018nonlinear}.